jhitch88/ColorCodeGenerator/README.md

 - [X] Choose deployment method
 - [X] Configure environment variables if needed
 - [X] Update frame URLs after deployment
-- [X] Test in Farcaster client
+- [ ] Test in Farcaster client

 ## 📱 Farcaster Frame Testing URL

 **Frame URL for Farcaster**: `https://jnwh37f4xf.us-east-2.awsapprunner.com/`

+**Frame Preview URL (for testing in browser)**: `https://jnwh37f4xf.us-east-2.awsapprunner.com/frame.html`

 To test your Frame:
-1. Copy the URL above
+1. **For Farcaster clients**: Copy the main URL and paste it in a Warpcast cast
+2. **For browser preview**: Use the `/frame.html` URL to see the fallback view
-2. Create a new cast in Warpcast or your preferred Farcaster client
+3. Create a new cast in Warpcast or your preferred Farcaster client
-3. Paste the URL in your cast
+4. Paste the main URL in your cast
-4. Publish the cast
-5. Interact with the Frame buttons and input field
+5. Publish the cast and interact with the Frame buttons

 ## 🔧 Local Development